Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Spatially flat McVittie spacetime

 and $m_{0}$ is the mass constant of the metric which is assumed to be positive here.
 This spacetime contains a spacelike, weak gravitational curvature singularity\footnote{At this singularity, the determinant of the spatial part of \ref{new2} and thus the differential volume is nonzero.} at $\bar{r}={m_0}/{(2 a(t))}$.
 Another singularity is located at $\bar{r} = 0$.
 McVittie originally interpreted the metric \eqref{new2} as representing a point mass situated at $\bar{r} = 0$.
 However, in general, this point mass is enclosed by the singular surface at $\bar{r} = {m_0}/{(2 a(t))}$ which has an unclear physical interpretation \cite{McVittie1933}, \cite{McVittie singularity}, \cite{sussman1985},\cite{ferraris1996}.
 Metric \eqref{new2} is asymptotic to the spatially flat FLRW spacetime when $m_{0}=0$ and approaches the Schwarzschild metric when $a(t)=1$.

-In the following, we address the energy conditions of the matter distribution in the spatially flat McVittie spacetime outside the curvature singularity.
+In the following, we address the ECs of the matter distribution in the spatially flat McVittie spacetime outside the curvature singularity.
 The Einstein equations corresponding to the line element \eqref{new2}, with a perfect fluid source, yield the following expressions for the energy density and pressure:\cite{Faraoni,McVittie energy condition}

 \textbf{NEC:} The NEC for the energy--momentum tensor of a perfect fluid \cite{Faraoni}, corresponding to Eqs.~\eqref{NM1} and \eqref{NM2}, simplifies to the following form

 Outside the curvature singularity \(\left(\bar{r} > {m_0}/{2a(t)}\right)\), for a decelerating universe \((\dot{H} \leq 0)\), the NEC for the spatially flat McVittie spacetime is always satisfied.
 An example is the matter-dominated flat McVittie case, $a(t) \sim t^{2/3}, \, H = {2}/{3t}, \, \dot{H} = -{3H^2}/{2}$, where the NEC is always satisfied.